JayLau123/Machine-learning-for-Materials/ML-tools/Hyperparameter optimization.md

 Wandb is free for academic use. **If you plan to use it, please ask Jiayu to add you to our academic group workspace on the platform.** This ensures all your experiments are organized under the group account and benefit from team features. **Check out their [official documentation](https://docs.wandb.ai/), including the [quickstart guide](https://docs.wandb.ai/quickstart/), [API reference](https://docs.wandb.ai/ref/), and a collection of [example projects](https://github.com/wandb/examples) on GitHub.com.**

+### 1. What wandb is used for

+- Logging training metrics: You can track numbers like loss, accuracy, or any custom metrics you define during training.
+- Tracking hyperparameters: You can record settings like learning rate, number of layers, batch size, etc., for each run.
+- Organizing runs: `wandb` lets you compare multiple experiments to see which hyperparameters or model changes improved performance.
+- Automating hyperparameter optimization: Using **sweeps**, `wandb` can automatically try different combinations of hyperparameters.
+- Saving artifacts: You can store models, datasets, or files in `wandb`, and they are versioned.
+This helps with reproducibility and collaboration.
+(Note: an artifact is essentially a tracked file or dataset that is versioned and stored in the wandb system 是一个被版本控制并存储在 wandb 系统中的跟踪文件或数据集)

+   - Dataset artifact: Raw or processed datasets that your model uses.
+	- Model artifact: Trained models that you want to save and later reuse.
+	- Other files: Scripts, configuration files, or anything else relevant to reproducibility.

+### 2. Analogy

+Think of `wandb` like a fitness tracker for ML experiments:
+- Instead of steps and heart rate, it tracks your training progress and performance metrics.
+- Instead of workouts, it tracks different experiments and hyperparameter settings.

+This makes it much easier to analyze, improve, and reproduce your results.

+### 3. Academic use and group setup

+`wandb` is free for academic use.For your group projects, you should ask advisor to add you to the academic group workspace.
+This way, all your experiments are organized under the group account, and you can benefit from team features like shared dashboards and collaborative analysis.

+### 4. Learning resources

+- Official documentation: guides you through installation, API, and best practices.
+- Quickstart guide: helps you get wandb running with minimal setup.

 ## Example codes

 ### Installation